Wait — Is Steve Actually Dead On Netflix's Dead To Me?

 Advertisement

 Finally, in penultimate season 2 episode “It’s Not You, It’s Me,” we get the full picture of what drove Jen to kill Steve.
 In another flashback from that night, Steve tells Jen, “Ted.
 He jumped in front of our car.
 Oh, yeah, he wanted to get hit.
 And you know what?
 I don’t fucking blame him.”
 Steve then claims Jen is the cause of Steve’s supposed suicidal ideation, continuing, “If I was married to you, I’d want to put a fucking gun to my head.
 I’d want to kill myself too.”
-As a final straw, Steve calls Jen a taunt“miserable cunt.”
+As a final straw, Steve calls Jen a “miserable cunt.”

 Reeling from the barrage of insults, Jen “lost it,” as she tells Judy in the present timeline, and bludgeoned Steve to death.